SPECIAL NOTICE: The Willoughby-Baylor House will be closed July 30-31 for maintenance.

 Moses Myers House

-The Moses Myers House in downtown Norfolk, begun in 1792, is the oldest Jewish home in America open to the public as a museum.
-It offers a vivid portrayal of the life of an early 19th century merchant family, and more than 70 percent of the Federal Period furnishings and paintings on view today are original to the house.
+The oldest Jewish home in America open to the public as a museum, offers a glimpse of the life of an early 19th century merchant family.
 More.

 MMH: Moses Myers, Maritime Merchant